yotiosoft/dptran/README.md

 # dptran

-A tool to run DeepL translations on command line.
+A tool to run DeepL translations on your command line.
+It's written in Rust, and uses curl to connect to the DeepL API.
+To use, you need to get DeepL API key.

 ## How to install?